Aarush-Kashyap-221CS201/CC_Project_Team_9/readme.md

 Our methodology includes the following steps:
 1. **Parameter Generation:** Generate necessary parameters for simulation.
 2. **Initialization:** Set up initial offloading solutions.
-3. **Evaluation:** Assess the fitness of the solutions based on processing time and energy consumption.
+3. **Evaluation:** Assess the fitness of the solutions based on processing time.
 4. **Selection:** Choose the best-performing solutions for the next generation.
 5. **Crossover:** Create new solutions by combining features from selected solutions.
 6. **Mutation:** Introduce variability into the solutions to maintain diversity in the population.